lephubui/lephubui/README.md

 ###

 <p align="left">I’m a software engineer with over seven years of experience in software development, firmware engineering, and cybersecurity.<br>
-  <br>🔭 I specialize in building scalable, secure solutions for networking and cloud systems, with a strong foundation in C++, Python, Java, real-time operating system and cloud platforms.
+  <br>🔭 I specialize in building scalable, secure solutions for networking and cloud systems, with a strong foundation in C++, C, Python, Java, and Javascripts as much as experienced with real-time operating system and cloud platforms.
   <br>📚 I hold an M.S. in Computer Science from the University of Idaho and a B.S. from the University of Washington.
   <br>⚡ In my free time I love coding and sharing computer science contents cross social media. </p>